Albania Jale beach – Why to visit this hidden-gem?

 Gjipe beach is completely enclosed by cliffs and therefore inaccessible by car.
 The only way to visit this hidden paradise is by boat from Jale or by walking along a narrow path for 35 minutes.
 All the effort pays off though, because Gjipe is a very private beach surrounded by nature.
 It feels like going to a deserted island.

-Himare beach is a lovely little village, which is popular amongst tourists.
+Himare beach is a lovely little village, which is popular among tourists.
 Even though it is a popular stop for tourists, it is still very charming.
 You can walk up the hill to visit the old village and look down onto the sea.
 Moreover, there are several beaches: the main beach, Potami beach or the nearby Llamani beach.

-Dhermi beach is a popular beach amongst young people.
+Dhermi beach is a popular beach among young people.
 In the summer months, this little village has lots of little bars and restaurants along the beach.
 This beach is known for its vibrant and young crowd.
 Although, if you would like to get away from the crowd, you can walk along the beach to Drymades beach.
 The beach of Drymades comes highly recommended by the Lonely Planet.

 Llamani beach is located 4 kilometres to the south of Himare.
 The beach site is wide and has perfectly clear water.